samchutter02/samchutter02/README.md

 # About Me

 Hello!
-My name is **Sam Chutter**, and I’m an aspiring software engineer currently based in the Tucson, AZ.
+My name is **Sam Chutter**, and I’m currently based in the Tucson, AZ.

-I’m currently working as a full-stack web developer.
+I’m a full-stack web developer currently using the LEMP stack.

 ---